MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-prerequisites.md

   - [Install Podman on Red Hat Enterprise Linux 8.4 and later (scroll down to RHEL8)](https://podman.io/get-started)
     These versions of RHEL don't support Docker.
 Instead, these versions use Podman, and *podman* is part of a module called "container-tools".
 In this context, a module is a set of RPM packages that represent a component and that usually install together.
 A typical module contains packages with an application, packages with the application-specific dependency libraries, packages with documentation for the application, and packages with helper utilities.
 For more information, see [Introduction to modules](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/installing_managing_and_removing_user-space_components/introduction-to-modules_using-appstream) in the Red Hat documentation.

 - **Transport Layer Security (TLS) certificate**: The Linux server requires a trusted TLS certificate to secure the connection between devices and the Tunnel Gateway server.
-You’ll add the TLS certificate, including the full trusted certificate chain, to the server during installation of the Tunnel Gateway.
+You'll add the TLS certificate, including the full trusted certificate chain, to the server during installation of the Tunnel Gateway.

   - The Subject Alternative Name (SAN) of the TLS certificate you use to secure the Tunnel Gateway endpoint must match the IP address or FQDN of the Tunnel Gateway server.

   - TLS certificate can't have an expiration date longer than two years.
 If the date is longer than two years, it won't be accepted on iOS devices.

   - Use of wildcards has limited support.
-For example, **\*.contoso.com** is supported. **cont\*.com** isn’t supported.
+For example, **\*.contoso.com** is supported. **cont\*.com** isn't supported.

   - During installation of the Tunnel Gateway server, you must copy the entire trusted certificate chain to your Linux server.
 The installation script provides the location where you copy the certificate files and prompts you to do so.